-Our very own Marcin Prymier recently travelled to South America and here he shares some of his most memorable moments from Brazil including Iguazu Falls and the party city of Rio.
+I recently travelled to South America and would like to share with you some of my most memorable moments from Brazil including Iguazu Falls and the party city of Rio.

 Before I even arrived I knew it that will be amazing trip!
 This is Itaipu Lake, on the border between Brazil and Paraguay.